Darshh16/Darshh16/README.md

 ### ⚡ Fun Facts
 - 🚀 I love building projects that **solve real problems**
-- 🎮 Currently exploring **Data Engineering and Agentic AI** alongside coding
+- 🎮 Currently exploring **Data Science and Agentic AI** alongside coding
 - 🎤 I’ve hosted events & workshops where I teach students about **AI tools & tech**
 - 🏆 Won my **multiple hackathons and even volunteered for it** (and the grind continues 🔥)